Goan Fish Curry

 Adjust the green chilies as per your taste.

 Tamarind pulp gives a nice tanginess to this curry.
-If it’s not available, you can use lime juice or white vinegar in its place.
+If it’s not available, you can use lime juice or white vinegar as a substitute.

 You can replace chili powder with cayenne pepper powder.

-I used tetra pack coconut milk but you can use canned or freshly made milk too.
+I used tetra-pack coconut milk, but you can also use canned or freshly made milk.
 Coconut cream also works fine.

 Add a few curry leaves to this Goan fish curry recipe for added flavor.